40 Mississippi Administrative Code Part 4 Rule 3.2

 between the state of Arkansas and the state of

-The Mississippi Department of Wildlife, Fisheries & Parks
+The Mississippi Department of Wildlife, Fisheries, and Parks and

 cooperative agreement to recognize the resident sport fishing